david-demainlalune/exquis_syntactic_sugar_test/readme.md

         }
       }

-this test uses the javascript ast parser [esprima](http://esprima.org/) to find the function declarations and prepare the clojure private body, [escodegen](https://github.com/Constellation/escodegen) to regenerate code from the asts, and the [ace editor](http://ace.c9.io/#nav=about) for code edition.
+This uses the javascript ast parser [esprima](http://esprima.org/) to find the draw function declaration and prepare the clojure private body, [escodegen](https://github.com/Constellation/escodegen) to regenerate code from the asts, and the [ace editor](http://ace.c9.io/#nav=about) for code edition.

 ## installation